Best Hardwired Home Security Systems in 2025

 Frontpoint was one of the first 100-percent wireless systems we tested.

-The bottom line is that unless there’s a specific reason you’re opting for a wired system – like if your Wi-Fi is unreliable or you don’t get good cellular coverage for reliable alert transmission – either type of system will work for you.
+Wireless technology has nearly caught up with wired technology in terms of reliability.
+They can even cover large homes.
+Our top-pick systems for large homes all offer wireless equipment.
+Unless there’s a specific reason you’re opting for a wired system – like if your Wi-Fi is unreliable or you don’t get good cellular coverage for reliable alert transmission – either type of system will work for you.

 Pro Tip: Mixing wired and wireless equipment also works.
 For example, you can have wireless sensors but wired security cameras.
 That setup worked out great for our ADT system with a Nest Cam with floodlight.